6iveme5/6iveme5/README.md

 ### Density-Based Reliability Estimation for Medical AI with Gaussian Mixture Models in Centralized and Federated Settings

-Code for the paper submitted to Mdeicon.
+Code for the paper Medicon 26.
 Evaluates pointwise reliability estimation using Gaussian Mixture Models (GMMs) in both centralized and federated learning settings on medical tabular data.

 Repository: https://github.com/6iveme5/ai-reliability-medical